 Many projects begin only to find unanticipated surprises during the renovation that add to the overall cost.
 Make sure to designate some portion (usually 10 to 20%) of the total budget to handle the unexpected.

-If your renovation is a large project, consider a home equity or home improvement loan from Alaska USA Federal Credit Union.
+If your renovation is a large project, consider a home equity loan from Alaska USA Federal Credit Union.
 Contact us to get started!

 The most common reason people exceed their renovation budget is because of changes.
 Do as much homework as you can up front, then do your best to make a plan and stick with it.